Jbleezy/BO1-Reimagined/README.md

 * Reward: spawns a random powerup at the teleporter powerup spawn location

 ### Kino Der Toten
+* Moved Mule Kick perk machine from the VIP Lounge zone to the Stage zone
 * Upper part of Lobby Hallway zone is now part of Lobby zone
 * Players no longer get teleported to special rooms unless both radios on the map have been activated
 * Players no longer get teleported out of the Pack-a-Punch room if there is a weapon currently in the Pack-a-Punch machine